rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 additional copies of `rand` will be downloaded.
 Cargo has ensured for us that any crate in the workspace using the `rand` crate will be using the same version.
-Using the same version of `rand` across the workspace saves space since we won't have multiple copies and ensures that the crates in the workspace will be compatible with each other.
+Using the same version of `rand` across the workspace saves space since we won’t have multiple copies and ensures that the crates in the workspace will be compatible with each other.

 #### Adding a Test to a Workspace

-For another enhancement, let's add a test of the `add_one::add_one` function within the `add_one` crate:
+For another enhancement, let’s add a test of the `add_one::add_one` function within the `add_one` crate:

 <span class="filename">Filename: add-one/src/lib.rs</span>